La Fortuna in 3 Days

 I don’t usually use other people’s photos in my blog, but here is the same view on a good day…

-The National Park is open daily from 8 am until 4 pm.
+The Volcán Arenal National Park is open daily from 8 am until 4 pm.
 Entry for foreigners costs $16.95.
-(It is quoted as $15 on the website, but they add tax to this).
+(It is quoted as $15 on the website, but there is tax to add to this).
 Entry must be paid by card.

 Dinner at Red Frog Coffee Roaster